refinedev/refine/documentation/blog/2022-09-22-refine-supabase-auth.md

 [You can read more about auth provider in detail here.](https://refine.dev/docs/api-reference/core/providers/auth-provider/)

-Allright, now coming back to the `<LoginPage />` component.
+Alright, now coming back to the `<LoginPage />` component.
 When the user requests for OTP, validate the mobile number using the regex shown in the below code.
 The mobile number is expected to include the country code; you can use other third-party components for mobile input with a country code dropdown and mobile validation out-of-the-box.

 We'll use the input field in this guide for brevity.